Dr. Stephen S. Jones

 Areas of graduate student research include breeding for traditional and organic farming systems, farmer participatory breeding, converting wheat to a perennial crop, evolution of wheat species, increased water and nitrogen-use efficiencies, marker-based selection and non-GMO use of wild species for wheat improvement.
 Tools involve classical genetics, cytogenetics, marker technologies and innovative breeding strategies.
 Read more,

-Dawson, JC, Murphy KM, Huggins, DR, Jones, SS.
+Dawson, J.C., K.M.
+Murphy, D.R.
+Huggins, S.S.
+Jones.
 (2011) Evaluation of winter wheat breeding lines for traits related to nitrogen use in organic systems.
 Organic Agriculture (in press).

-Dawson, JC and Jones, SS.
+Dawson, J.C., and S.S.
+Jones.
 Assessing genetic variation for plant N, biomass production and grain traits in annual and perennial wheat grown with organic fertilizer.
 (Submitted 2010 to: Organic Agriculture).